Mind the Baby, Mr. Bean: Part Two

-While walking the baby in his pram, Bean suddenly detects a foul smell and after some pondering over the source of the smell, he realizes that the baby needs its nappy changed.
-Unable to find any fresh diapers in the pram, Bean steals a teddy bear from a little girl after helping her onto a merry-go-round, cuts the stuffing out and uses it as a makeshift diaper for the baby, while carelessly leaving the dirty diaper on a ride, which starts and causes the diaper to be blown about the fair and ending up on various people's faces and a man's candy apple.
-The baby cries and Bean tries to calm him with his squeaky toy, while the Doberman he set free earlier on follows the noise (comically barking each time Bean squeaks the toy) and gets close to the baby.
-Though the dog means no harm towards either Bean or the baby, Bean lures the Doberman into a ticket booth and locks it inside.
-In order to cheer the baby up, Bean cheats in a game of darts by prematurely piercing cards with his darts and throwing them in such a way that it appears he hit a card with all three darts, winning a goldfish.
-But the plastic bag carrying the fish leaks, and when a nearby water tap proves to be not working, Bean desperately puts the fish and the remaining water in his mouth in order to keep it alive.
+While walking the baby in his pram, Bean suddenly detects a foul smell, and eventually realises that the baby needs his nappy changed.
+Unable to find any fresh nappies in the pram, Bean steals a teddy bear from a little girl after helping her onto a merry-go-round, cuts the stuffing out and uses it as a makeshift nappy for the baby, while carelessly leaving the dirty nappy on a ride, which starts and causes the nappy to be blown about the fair and ending up on various people's faces and a man's toffee apple.
+The baby cries and Bean tries to calm him with his squeaky toy, while the Doberman he set free earlier on follows the noise (barking each time he squeaks the toy) and gets close to the baby.
+Though the dog is harmless, Bean lures it into a ticket booth and locks it inside.
+Bean cheats at a game involving piercing playing cards on a wall with darts by pre-piercing three of his own cards with the darts before throwing them, winning a goldfish.
+But the fish's water bag leaks, and when a nearby water tap proves to be not working, Bean desperately puts the fish and the remaining water in his mouth in order to keep it alive.
 With the fish still in his mouth, Bean then plays a round of Bingo.
 He presses the number 69 and wins, but upon shouting "Bingo!", he reflexively swallows the fish.
 Fortunately, he manages to spit the goldfish out of his mouth and into a fishbowl with another goldfish; Bean notices this and smiles before leaving.